MarginallyClever/Robot-Overlord-App/README.md

 # Get Started! ##

-Robot Overlord is is written in Java.
-That means you'll need to install a few things.
+Robot Overlord is written in Eclipse, which uses Java.
+That means to run the app you will need to install a few things.

-1. The latest OpenJDK (java software),
+1. The latest OpenJDK (java software)
-2. Eclipse (prorgramming interface),
+2. Eclipse (prorgramming interface)
-3. the code of the app itself.
+3. OpenCV
-4. Maybe OpenCV
+4. Robot Overlord App

 Then you should be able to run the application.

-## Install OpenJDK
+## Install The latest OpenJDK

-Robot Overlord Java Application requires the Open Java Development Kit (OpenJDK) https://jdk.java.net/ .
+Get the Open Java Development Kit (OpenJDK) https://jdk.java.net/ .
 The latest version is the "ready to use" edition.

 *OSX*: Unarchive the OpenJDK tar, and place the resulting folder (i.e. jdk-12.jdk) into your /Library/Java/JavaVirtualMachines/ folder since this is the standard and expected location of JDK installs.
 You can also install anywhere you want in reality.